graum/xyz/readme.md

 # Update
-We moved our activities over to gitlab and this repo is no archival.
+We moved our activities over to gitlab and this repo is now archival.
 For the active one with updates please head over to our [graum gitlab](https://gitlab.com/graum/xyz).
 See you there!